Mango0x45/exwp/README.md

 ## Compilation and Installation

-Compiling the project is very simple, and required nothing more than a C
+Compiling the project is very simple, and requires nothing more than a C compiler (and pkg-config):
-compiler:

 ```sh
 cc -o make make.c